Zipcar/zipcar-pi-zero-guide/projects/panda-cam-monitor.md

 Description
 -------------------
 Using [Raspbian's][raspbian-site] startup settings, you can configure your Raspberry Pi Zero to start up and launch the web browser in fullscreen for a webpage of your choice.
-At Zipcar, we're fans of the Smithsonian National Zoo's Giant Panda Cam (but you can use this tutorial to set up a monitor for any site you wish).
+At Zipcar, we're fans of the San Diego Zoo's Giant Panda Cam (but you can use this tutorial to set up a monitor for any site you wish).

 Time estimate
 -------------